National Museum of Scotland: Royal Scottish Museum

 Administration of the museum was transferred in 1901 from the Science and Art Department to the Scottish Education Department, and in 1904 the institution was renamed the Royal Scottish Museum.

 Electricity was introduced, replacing the original gas lighting, and powering the first interactive displays in the museum: push-button working models, starting with a marine steam engine and a sectioned steam locomotive.

-During the period 1871 to 1911 much of the day-to-day running of the museum was undertaken not by the director, but by the curator.
+During the period 1871-1911 much of the day-to-day running of the museum was undertaken not by the director, but by the curator.

-The Royal Scottish Museum displayed prank exhibits on April Fool's Day on at least one occasion.
+The Royal Scottish Museum has displayed practical joke exhibits on April Fool's Day on at least one occasion.
 In 1975, a fictitious bird called the Bare-fronted Hoodwink (known for its innate ability to fly away from observers before they could accurately identify it) was put on display.
-The exhibit included photos of blurry birds flying away.
-To make the exhibit more convincing, a mount of the bird was sewn together by a taxidermist from various scraps of real birds, including the head of a carrion crow, the body of a plover, and the feet of an unknown waterfowl.
+The exhibit included blurred photographs of birds flying away.
+To make the exhibit more convincing, a mount of the pretend bird was sewn together by a taxidermist from various scraps of real birds, including the head of a carrion crow, the body of a plover, and the feet of an unknown waterfowl.
 The bare front was composed of wax.